maticnetwork/zkevm-docs/docs/zkProver/detailed-smt.md

 #### The Naïve Solution

-The naïve solution is to simpy include keys in the argument of the hash function, when forming leaves.
+The naïve solution is to simply include keys in the argument of the hash function, when forming leaves.

 That is, when building a binary SMT, one includes a key-value pair $(K_{\mathbf{x}}, V_\mathbf{{x}})$ by setting the leaf $\mathbf{L_{x}}$ to be the hash of both the value and the key;